 If it is, why do Procter & Gamble, Kimberly Clark, Walmart and many other Fortune 100 companies rely heavily on smaller 3PLs to manage critical segments of their distribution supply chains?

-Why did Sam’s Club just name Kane Is Able the retailer’s 3PL of the Year for the second consecutive year – a feat no other provider has ever accomplished, even the big guys.
+Why did Sam’s Club just name Kane Logistics the retailer’s 3PL of the Year for the second consecutive year – a feat no other provider has ever accomplished, even the big guys.

-Why did SalSon Logistics receive GAP’s Supplier Award for Service in 2015?
+Why did SalSon Logistics receive GAP’s Supplier Award for Service?
 That’s the top award for ALL of GAP’s global suppliers, not just logistics.

 Why does Unilever regularly award its DC of the Year to Shipper’s Warehouse?